brianguenter/Julia-Programming-Workflow/Workflow.md

        export f2
        end
 ```
-You can see which functions, variables, etc., are exported with the `names` function:
+You can see which functions, variables, etc., are exported from a module with the `names` function:
 ```
 julia> names(ExportExample)
 3-element Vector{Symbol}: